AmeerD/AmeerD.github.io/_pages/reading.md

 * Global Warming: The Complete Briefing, John Houghton
 * Parable of the Sower, Kim Stanley
 * The Entrepreneurial State, Mariana Mazzucato
-* The Universe in a Single Atom, The Dalai Lama

 ## Favourites and Recent Reads
 * Billion Dollar Whale, Tom Wright & Bradley Hope (March 2021)